 The Default Ripple Flag

 The Default Ripple flag is an account setting that enables rippling on all incoming trust lines by default.
-Gateways and other currency issuers MUST enable this flag for their customers to be able to send those currencies to each other.
+Issuers MUST enable this flag for their customers to be able to send tokens to each other.

 The Default Ripple setting of your account does not affect trust lines that you create; only trust lines that others open to you.
 If you change the Default Ripple setting of your account, trust lines that were created before the change keep their existing No Ripple settings.
 You can use a TrustSet transaction to change the No Ripple setting of a trust line to match your address's new default.